 In addition to my professional expertise, I am curious, resourceful, and a self-taught artist.
 My art and map embroidery is driven by a need to understand the built environment, and to communicate how it impacts our lives and our home, earth.

-Growing up queer in Baltimore in the 90s was extremely hard.
-I developed PTSD as a child, as a result of bullying at school and abuse at home.
-But I had a vivid imagination, as many books as I wanted, and ultimately, the opportunity to leave the country after high school.
 I studied developing and developed nations around the world at Franklin University in Switzerland, and received a B.A. in Economic History and Environmental Science.
 My thesis examined the employment impact of the Industrial Revolution and the subsequent emergence of the first centralized national welfare system.

 After several years teaching in formal and informal settings, I started a Master’s degree in Environmental Conservation Education at New York University.
 Throughout my time at NYU, I focused on marketing and fundraising strategies for Nonprofit businesses.
 I also worked in these areas at prestigious institutions, including but not limited to The Metropolitan Museum of Art and the Rainforest Alliance.
 My graduate thesis explored optimum questions and conditions for Nonprofit businesses to manage volunteers – the greatest institutional asset.

 In 2018 I started sewing after leaving an abusive partner.
 It quickly evolved from a therapeutic hobby to a full-blown passion.